improving-app/back-end/README.md

 For now, local scylla-db services can only be connected to in microk8s by changing a service's `application.conf` to use the *internal* `ClusterIP` of the `scylla-db` service
 For this, `scylla applyForInternalIP.yaml`, must be used in placy of `scyllaApply.yaml` in above steps.

-## Instructions
+## Installation Instructions
-1. Install microk8s if not already installed: see https://microk8s.io/docs/install-alternatives for instructions
+1. Install microk8s if not already installed (: see https://microk8s.io/docs/install-alternatives for instructions)
+   - If on mac, just run `brew install microk8s`
+2. Enable dns with `microk8s enable dns`
-2. Install scylla
+3. Install scylla
    1. Run command `docker run --name some-scylla -d scylladb/scylla` (from https://opensource.docs.scylladb.com/stable/operating-scylla/procedures/tips/best-practices-scylla-on-docker.html)
    2. Follow instructions for "Working with locally built images without a registry" using previously downloaded scylla-db docker image https://microk8s.io/docs/registry-images
       1. `docker save scylladb/scylla > scylla.tar`